serge-web/serge/packages/components/src/local/molecules/channel-rfi-message-detail/README.md

-# Channel Message Detail documentation
+# Channel RFI Message Detail documentation

 This is an example readme file for the 'Channel RFI Message Detail' component.